CLAT Preparation Schedule for Class 11th Students (Daily and Weekend Plan)

 Weekends are extremely important because this is where meaningful improvement takes place.

-Saturday should ideally be your most productive study day of the week.
+Saturday should be your most productive study day of the week and should involve intensive Practice and Revision Day.

-Suggested Saturday Routine:
+Suggested Saturday Routine -

 Time Activity